laravel-notification-channels/aws-sns/README.md

 - `body('')`: Accepts a string value for the notification body.
 Messages with more than 140 characters will be split into multiple messages by SNS without breaking any words.
 - `promotional(bool)`: Sets the SMS attribute as the promotional delivery type (default).
 Optimizes the delivery for lower costs.
 - `transactional(bool)`: Sets the SMS attribute as the transactional delivery type.
 Optimizes the delivery to achieve the highest reliability (it also costs more).
+- `sender(string)`: Sets the SMS sender id.
+It can be up to 11 characters with no spaces.

 More information about the SMS Attributes can be found on the [AWS SNS Docs](https://docs.aws.amazon.com/pt_br/sdk-for-php/v3/developer-guide/sns-examples-sending-sms.html#get-sms-attributes).
 It's important to know that the attributes set on the message will override the